16 species

 Growth Duration: Perennial

-Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California, also along southern U.S. border to central and eastern U.S.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California, east to Nevada and Arizona; also in eastern North America.

 Habitat: A weed of waste ground.